The Ownstak configuration file (ownstak.config.mjs

 .setTimeout(durationInSeconds: number)

-The framework to use for your application.
+) to use for your application.

 - Default: Auto-detected framework